 Policies & Advocacy

-The ACA’s initial federal policy priorities are as follows:
+The ACA’s federal policy priorities are as follows:

-Farmers and ranchers are required to dry their grain, irrigate their land, and heat or cool their barns and greenhouses in order to feed Canadians and drive our export market.
+Farmers and ranchers are required to dry their grain, irrigate their land, and heat or cool their barns, greenhouses and other agricultural growing structures in order to feed Canadians and drive our export market.
 With no alternative fuel sources available, these necessary practices are unfairly penalized by any increase in the price of carbon.

-As such, amendments must be made to the Greenhouse Gas Pollution Pricing Act to extend exemptions for qualified fuel to marketable natural gas and propane, and include machinery used for grain drying, irrigation, and heating and cooling of livestock barns and greenhouses.
+As such, amendments must be made to the Greenhouse Gas Pollution Pricing Act to extend exemptions for qualified fuel to marketable natural gas and propane, and include machinery used for grain drying, irrigation, and heating and cooling of livestock barns, greenhouses and other agricultural growing structures.

 Carbon offset protocols must be accessible to early adopters and open to science-based measurement.
 This should include the recognition of activities that began prior to January 2017, where appropriate, and incorporate flexibility to accommodate advancements in verification.